-Collaborations for the 2012-2013 season have included performances at Tanglewood, Smilow Cancer Hospital, Carnegie Hall, New Haven Symphony, Greater Bridgeport Symphony, Fairfield Holocaust Commemoration, and the Aloha Children’s Festival in Hawaii.
+Collaborations for the 2013-2014 season have included performances at Madison Square Garden, Tanglewood, Carnegie Hall, New Haven Symphony, Greater Bridgeport Symphony, Fairfield University, Fairfield Holocaust Commemoration, and the Aloha Children’s Festival in Hawaii.

 “Powerful sources of spiritual enrichment spring from music… If the child is not filled at least once with the life-giving stream of music… it will hardly be of use to him later on.
 Often a single experience will open the young soul to music for a lifetime”